tkaryadis/squery-spark/README.md

 Querying and data processing Clojure library, for Apache-Spark, and Delta Lake.

+# Rationale

+SQL is a domain specific language but its not a general programming language Python/Scala/Java are general programming languages, but not domain specific languages Use one or them, or combine them with code and queries in strings is problematic.

+Clojure can do both, in simple way, its dynamic and functional running on JVM

 Clojure is used because
- 1. runs on JVM
- 2. its a general programming language
- 3. has macros and its ideal language to make DSL's
+1. we can make domain specific language with it so we don't need SQL (has macros and its homoiconic making it ideal language to make DSL's )
+2. its general programming language also
+3. runs on JVM like spark
 4. its dynamic simple and practical
 5. its functional allowing natural data processing
- 6. it has tree syntax, and can represent more complex nested pipelines
+6. it has tree syntax, and nesting is supported from the language syntax (not just line pipelines, but tree pipelines also)

-This allows Clojure to be simpler from all alternatives Java,Scala,Python.
+This allows Clojure to be simpler and more powerful from all alternatives Java,Scala,Python,SQL.
-And because it's a general programming language we don't have to write queries in strings like in SQL.

 ## Design goals